 The longterm health benefits that your dog will reap by losing weight will overshadow the inconvenience of your heightened poop patrol duties outside.

 You can also feel good about the fact that you are supplementing his dog food with such a natural, healthy ingredient as the green bean.
+Here are some more healthy treat ideas for dogs.

 Get The Essential Checklist Of Foods Dogs Cannot Eat